 Bachelor of Science in Mechanical Engineering

-The 128-hour bachelor of science degree in mechanical engineering offered by the Department of Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The 128-hour Bachelor of Science degree in mechanical engineering offered by the Department of Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
 Students typically take four years to complete the program.
-The mechanical engineering curriculum builds on the basic foundation of mathematics and physical sciences learned in the first three semesters, and then focuses on engineering design and analysis in mechanical, thermal, fluids, and energy systems.
+The mechanical engineering curriculum builds on the foundation of mathematics and physical sciences learned in the first three semesters, and then focuses on engineering design and analysis in mechanical systems, thermal-fluids, and energy systems.
 First-year students are quickly immersed in hands-on design/build team projects as part of the cornerstone mechanical engineering courses.
-Engineering science, analysis, and design are integrated throughout the curriculum, culminating in a senior capstone design project where students complete a year-long hands-on design and build experience in one of three areas:
+Engineering science, analysis, and design are integrated throughout the curriculum, culminating in a senior capstone design project where students complete a team-based, two-semester, hands-on design, analyze, build and validate experience in one of three areas:

 • Formula SAE vehicle design,

-The industrial and/or research projects may include alternative energy topics (EcoHawks), biomechanics topics or general mechanical engineering topics.
+The industrial and/or research projects may include alternative energy topics, biomechanics topics, or general mechanical engineering topics.

-Students interested in biomedical engineering or applying to medical school after graduation may elect to complete a concentration in biomechanics (or follow a pre-medicine plan)) or complete an Undergraduate Certificate in Bioengineering (see the Bioengineering program for requirements).
-Students are encouraged to be active with the different engineering societies, including The American Society of Mechanical Engineers, The Society of Automotive Engineers, Engineers Without Borders, The Biomedical Engineering Society, The Society of Women Engineers, The National Society of Black Engineers, and The Society of Hispanic Engineers.
+Students interested in biomedical engineering after graduation may elect to complete an Undergraduate Certificate or minor in Bioengineering (see the School of Engineering or Bioengineering program for requirements).
+Students are encouraged to be active with the different engineering societies, including American Society of Mechanical Engineers, Society of Automotive Engineers, Engineers Without Borders, Biomedical Engineering Society, Society of Women Engineers, National Society of Black Engineers, Society of Hispanic Engineers, and American Indian Science and Engineering Society.
 KU also has active chapters of Tau Beta Pi, the national engineering society, and Pi Tau Sigma, the national mechanical engineering honor society.
 Study abroad is strongly encouraged and generally does not delay students' graduation since they will be taking engineering classes abroad.

 Professional Licensing